Can The Theory Be Tested?

 In the twentieth century, philosopher of science Karl Popper made a virtue of Pasteur's situation.
 Popper said that a theory can be called scientific only if it comes with tests that could prove it false.
 Pasteur's principle satisfies that requirement.

 Cosmic Ancestry also meets Popper's falsifiabiliy criterion for science.
-In fact, Cosmic Ancestry is falsifiable to an even greater extent than Pasteur's principle, for two reasons.
-1) Not just the origin of life by natural means, but also, open-ended macroevolutionary progress in a biologically closed system is considered impossible in Cosmic Ancestry, and 2) Falsification tests can be performed in biology or computers, because computers depend on lengthy encoded instructions and are subject to the same "logical entropy" principle as life.
+In fact, Cosmic Ancestry is falsifiable to an even greater extent than Pasteur's principle, because, 1) Not just the origin of life by natural means, but also, open-ended macroevolutionary progress in a biologically closed system is considered impossible in Cosmic Ancestry, and 2) Falsification tests can be performed in biology or computers, since computers also depend on lengthy encoded instructions and are subject to the same "logical entropy" principle as life.
 Of course any falsifying experiment would need to be repeatable and convincing, but such tests are easy to propose, especially for computers.

 The mainstream theory contains the principles that life can somehow arise naturally from nonliving chemicals, and somehow evolve in a biologically closed system from that beginning to forms like the ones we have on Earth today.
 What tests could falsify these principles?